uagarwal123/IKEA_MAST_thesis/README.md

 # IKEA MAST

 This repository contains the shared foundation developed by the group for our theses on multi-agent system (MAS) failure detection.
-It includes three parts: the [MAST](https://github.com/multi-agent-systems-failure-taxonomy/MAST)-based **LLM-as-a-Judge pipeline** for detecting failure modes in MAS traces (adapted from the original MAST repository and evaluated against the MAD dataset published there); the **AG2 multi-agent system setup**; and the **initial data analysis of the MAST traces** (`data_understanding/`), exploring the dataset's failure-mode distributions and characteristics.
+It includes two parts: the [MAST](https://github.com/multi-agent-systems-failure-taxonomy/MAST)-based **LLM-as-a-Judge pipeline** for detecting failure modes in MAS traces (adapted from the original MAST repository and evaluated against the MAD dataset published there); and the **initial data analysis of the MAST traces** (`data_understanding/`), exploring the dataset's failure-mode distributions and characteristics.

 ## Setup